Jordi De Jonghe

 3. a parametric study of the influence of background flow on the resistive tearing instability with Legolas.

 Want to have a look at my work, or get in touch?
-Check out my ORCID record and/or GitHub profile for more details.
+Check out my personal page, ORCID record, and/or GitHub profile for more details.

 1. Waves in an ion-electron model